Social Science Research Track

 Maria consults on multiple DISCOVER Lab projects in the areas of Genomics and Diabetes.
 She earned her Bachelor's degree in Sports Science (with honors) at the University of the Philippines and her Masters degree in Exercise Science at Texas Tech University.
 Her graduate research addressed the needs of older adults with respect to fall prevention.
 She investigated the effect of manipulated verbal feedback on the functional motor performance of older women.

 Clinical Research Track

-Lida Faroqi, DPM, Associate Clinical Director
+Lida Faroqi, DPM, Director of Clinical Research

 Dr. Faroqi has conducted Research at Stanford in the department of Oncology, Endocrinology and Rare diseases.
 She completed the Wound Care Fellowship at Wyckoff Height Medical Center in New York with Cornell University.
 She completed her Podiatric Surgical Residency Program at Wyckoff Heights Medical Center in 2009.
 Dr. Faroqi conducted Investigational Research and has Publications with emphasis on Diabetic Limb Salvage.

 Wendy West, MS, Clinical Research Coordinator

 Wendy is a Clinical Research Coordinator working on the IMPACT study.
 Wendy has a Master’s in Physiology from Case Western Reserve University and has previously worked as a Clinical Research Coordinator at Massachusetts General Hospital and Boston Medical Center.
 Wendy enjoys cycling, reading historical non-fiction, and cooking.
 Wendy has previous experience working in HIV vaccine development and clinical device trials.
 Wendy is excited to be working with the IMPACT team and expanding her clinical research skill set to diabetes.